FACT-Finder-Web-Components/shopware6-plugin/README.md

 * Private Key Content
 * Passphrase

+You can check if the above data is correctly set by clicking on the `Test FTP/SFTP Connection` button.
+Please save your settings before clicking on button.

 *Note** Fields "Private Key Content" and "Passphrase" are optional.
 Use them only if your SFTP server require this method of authentication.